juanfernandes/juanfernandes-uk/src/blog/add-your-site-to-eleventy-leaderboard.md

 9. You don't need to add a comment, but you can thank [Zach](https://twitter.com/zachleat "Zack Leatherman on Twitter") for creating Eleventy.
 Then click on the  **_Create pull request_** button again

 10. Next, GitHub will do a bunch of checks on your changes and it will tell you if there are any conflicts.
-Hopefully, there aren't, but you followed this exactly you shouldn't have any conflicts.
+Hopefully, there aren't, but if you followed this exactly you shouldn't have any conflicts.

 <figure>
   {% cloudinaryImage "/3-final-step.jpg", "q_auto,f_auto", "Shows a sucessfull pull request screen in GitHub" %}